-To help rectify this situation, we decided to construct a physical device that could raise children’s curiosity levels around mathematics and offer the potential for high levels of engagement, whilst also offering opportunities for all children – with different learning abilities and preferred learning styles – to access the skills and content of the maths curriculum.
+To help rectify this situation, we decided to construct a physical device that could raise children’s curiosity levels around mathematics and offer the potential for high levels of engagement, whilst also offering opportunities for all children – with different learning abilities and preferred learning styles – to access the skills and content of the math curriculum.

 The result, after 2 years of Research and Development was Izak9.

 What happened next?

 We piloted Izak9 in local primary schools and were overwhelmed by the response from principals.

 In all my 25 years of teaching, this is the most magnificent thing I have ever seen.
 There were 10 principals in the room when the children were using Izak9 and they were so engaged with each other, that they didn’t even notice we were there.